Writing Podcast

 - Figure out your character's model of reality.
 Then make them realize that model is wrong.

 - Add in a series of tests for the main character.
-Like the movie Arunachalam.

 - Characters want survival, love, and status.
 How do they get there?

-- The main character needs to die and reborn.
+- The main character needs to die and be reborn.
 Like a Phoenix rising out of the ashes.

 - Try to get to the origin of your character's motivation.
 Like a character might be hungry for money but the real motivation is to get back at the bullying they might faced as a child.

-- Interestingness is suprise times novelty.
+- Interestingness is surprise times novelty.

 - LLMs just predict the next word, but produce coherent sentences.